freenandes/topo-da-mente/content/music/windy_and_carl.md

 https://www.discogs.com/master/1178847-Windy-Carl-Introspection-Singles-Rarities-1993-2000

-I'm a sucker for drone tracks like “Song for ‘After the flood’”.
-It's like a big, voluminous cloud traversing my mind, and leaves me in a positive creative mood.
+I’m a sucker for drone tracks like “Song for ‘After the flood’”.
+It’s like a big, voluminous cloud traversing my mind, and leaves me in a positive creative mood.

 ###### CD cover